 This amazingly flavorful Authentic Creole Shrimp Gumbo recipe uses the masterpiece of all sausages spicy andouille sausage with shrimp, chicken, and traditional rice.
-The method is simple and straightforward; you’re going to wonder why you have waited so long to make it.
+The method is straightforward; you’ll wonder why you have waited so long to make it.

 In the past, Gumbos have been split into two broad categories—those thickened with okra and those thickened with filé.
-According to some folks, before refrigerators and freezers, okra was the preferred thickening agent for gumbo.
+According to some folks, okra was the preferred thickening agent for gumbo before refrigerators and freezers.
 Simultaneously, filé was a substitute used only in the off-season when okra wasn’t available to use.

-There are about three types of Gumbo, with several variations to all three of them.
+There are about three types of Gumbo, with several variations of all three.

-Seafood Gumbo, which is made out of shrimp, crab, crawfish, fish, oysters, or a combination of these.
+- Seafood Gumbo is made of shrimp, crab, crawfish, fish, oysters, or a combination.
 Seafood gumbo does not use clam juice or water; it is made in a seafood stock from shrimp, crab, or fish.
 Giving the seafood gumbo a different flavor can be thickened with Filé powder, also called gumbo filé.

-Gumbo Z’herbesis a type of gumbo dish that is only made with greens and veggies.
+- Gumbo Z’herbesis is a gumbo dish made only with greens and veggies.
 The gumbo contains various greens such as spinach leaves, kale, beet tops, collard greens, mustard greens, Swiss chard, turnip greens, cabbage, watercress, green parsley, and green onions, in addition to the Holy Trinity- onions, bell peppers, with celery.
-This dish has been most popular to eat during Good Friday, Lent, or Holy Thursday.
+This dish has been popular during Good Friday, Lent, or Holy Thursday.
 The magic number of greens added is 13

-Let’s address the elephant in the room before we go further– “Tomatoes do NOT belong in Gumbo“… That is correct for Cajun Gumbo bases; I have never had a Cajun Gumbo with tomatoes added to the base.
+Let’s address the elephant in the room before we go further– “Tomatoes do NOT belong in Gumbo.“… That is correct for Cajun Gumbo bases; I have never had a Cajun Gumbo with tomatoes added.
 However, that is not true for all Gumbo Bases.
 Many, many, many Creole Gumbo recipes use tomatoes in their base.
-So ultimately, you may have a Cajun tell you NO tomatoes, and a Creole person tell you to add the tomatoes!
+So ultimately, you may have a Cajun tell you NO tomatoes and a Creole person tell you to add the tomatoes!

-Be sure to see the Ingredient Shopping List and Tips and Tricks below, as believe me, they tend to make life a little easier and conserve as much time as possible when making the Shrimp Gumbo.
-If you have questions about the recipe, don’t be afraid to ask them in the comment section.
+Be sure to see the Ingredient Shopping List and Tips and Tricks below, as, believe me, they tend to make life a little easier and conserve as much time as possible when making the Shrimp Gumbo.
+If you have questions about the recipe, don’t hesitate to ask them in the comment section.
 I love hearing from all of you!

 Ingredients needed for Creole Shrimp Gumbo

-One pound chicken thighs, bone, and skin on cooked
+- One pound of chicken thighs, bone, and skin on cooked

-One pound andouille sausage, sliced, may use smoked sausage
+- One pound of andouille sausage, sliced, may use smoked sausage

-One to two pounds raw jumbo Gulf shrimp
+- One to two pounds of raw jumbo Gulf shrimp

 Tips, Tricks, and Substitutions for The Creole Shrimp Gumbo

-Work smart, not hard when making the Gumbo.
-While the chicken thighs are cooking, which takes about 25-30 minutes in the Air-fryer, start the rice in a rice steamer or stovetop.
-While the chicken and rice are cooking, you can begin to saute your onions, celery, green peppers, and garlic.
+- Work smart, not hard, when making the Gumbo.
+While the chicken thighs cook, which takes about 25-30 minutes in the Air-fryer, start the rice in a rice steamer or stovetop.
+While the chicken and rice cook, you can begin to saute your onions, celery, green peppers, and garlic.

-Chicken stock may be used in place of the Seafood stock; do not use clam juice for the stock.
-The clam juice does not belong in this dish as there are no clams in this gumbo, by adding clam juice as it will ruin the natural flavors.
+- Chicken stock may be used in place of the Seafood stock; do not use clam juice for the stock.
+The clam juice does not belong in this dish as there are no clams in this gumbo.
+Adding clam juice will ruin the natural flavors.

-Heirloom tomatoes may be substituted for the Creole tomatoes since they have such a short growing season.
-If you do not have access to fresh vegetables, use organic diced tomatoes to replace them.
+- Heirloom tomatoes may be substituted for Creole tomatoes since they have a short growing season.
+If you cannot access fresh vegetables, use organic diced tomatoes to replace them.

-Do not use cooked shrimp in this recipe.
-Buy only fresh shrimp that has been cleaned, shells, and the tails removed.
+- Do not use cooked shrimp in this recipe.
+Buy only fresh shrimp with cleaned shells and the tails removed.

 If you enjoyed this Authentic Creole Shrimp Gumbo recipe, here are more you might like

-Classic Sausage Chicken and Okra Gumbo– This Classic Sausage Chicken and Okra Gumbo is a spin-off of a popular recipe from Paul Prudhomme, the famous New Orleans chef who put Louisiana on the American culinary map.
-It is a hearty, flavorful, delicious Gumbo that includes fresh organic okra to bring it up a notch.
+- Classic Sausage Chicken and Okra Gumbo– This Classic Sausage Chicken and Okra Gumbo is a spin-off of a popular recipe from Paul Prudhomme, the famous New Orleans chef who put Louisiana on the American culinary map.
+It is a hearty, flavorful, delicious Gumbo with fresh organic okra to bring it up a notch.

-Green Gumbo with shrimp – This Green Gumbo with shrimp is often said to be the finest of the gumbos and is a spin-off from the traditional Holy Thursday meal for Creole families in New Orléans.
+- Green Gumbo with Shrimp – This Green Gumbo with shrimp is often said to be the finest gumbos and is a spin-off from the traditional Holy Thursday meal for Creole families in New Orléans.
 The Nine Greens are said to represent the Nine Churches visited on Good Friday in remembrance of Jesus’ walk to be crucified.

-Red Creole Crawfish Gumbo –Gumbo is one of the oldest beloved Creole and Cajun cuisines in Louisiana, Gumbo is as much of a cultural symbol as the bayou or jazz music heard playing in the French Quarters of New Orléans.
-There are many variations of family recipes for Gumbo across the state of Louisiana; my Red Creole Crawfish Gumbo is one of my favorite Gumbos.
+- Red Creole Crawfish Gumbo –Gumbo is one of Louisiana’s oldest beloved Creole and Cajun cuisines.
+Gumbo is as much of a cultural symbol as the bayou or jazz music heard playing in the French Quarters of New Orléans.
+There are many variations of family recipes for Gumbo across Louisiana; my Red Creole Crawfish Gumbo is one of my favorite Gumbos.

 Authentic Creole Shrimp Gumbo